Don’t be Taken… Go Someplace!

 Why?
 Under threat from General Malevolence, natch.
 It would be unethical and, more importantly, too expensive for General Malevolence to go to your house and damage your car in person.
 So they subcontract that task to the governments.
 How?
 By threatening to move their manufacturing facilities elsewhere.
 You’ll notice that the threat to pack up and leave happens every time a new government comes to power.
 When a new government comes, General Malevolence gives a fiscal shiver and announces that it doesn’t like the current economic climate and working people are just to greedy and maybe things would be better elsewhere.
 After all they’ve had so many invitations and that Mexico is such a nice country.
 Maybe things would be better there.

-And so the government salts the roads to speed up the corrosion, establishes a safety inspection program to make sure their nefarious activities are effective, and finally, promotes a retire your car scheme to make sure nobody can get their grubby little DIY hands on these awful, awful vehicles ever again.
-That’s it.
+And to just drive the nail in the automotive coffin (automotive coffin?
+Does that work?) the government actively promotes a retire your car scheme to make sure nobody can get their grubby little DIY hands on these awful, awful vehicles ever again.

 I am the Automudgeon!